nus-cs2113-AY2425S1/ip/docs/README.md

 # User Guide for lovespiritual Task Manager

+## Product Introduction
+The loveSpiritual Task Manager is a task management chatbot developed as part of the CS2113 iP component.
+It enables users to efficiently manage tasks by allowing them to add, mark, and delete items seamlessly.
+With built-in functionality for automatic data saving and loading, your task information is preserved and readily available each time you access the command line interface.

 ## Quick start
 1. Ensure that you have Java 17 or above installed on your computer.
 2. Download the latest ip.jar file from here.